Boston Travel Insurance

 While Boston is among the safest cities in the U.S., it doesn't hurt to stay aware of potential issues.
 Here is how you can stay prepared against potential risks:

 Watch your Step

-If you visit Boston during the colder months, snow will make your trip pictures all the more beautiful.
+If you visit Boston during the colder months, snow will make your pictures all the more beautiful.
 But, watch your step on the sidewalk.
 Slip-and-fall injuries are possible if you aren't cautious.
 Avoid heels, and say yes to non-slippery soles.

 Parking and Driving